-As outlined in note 11, on 28th August 2018, the unitholders of the Livingstone Street Residence Class of Units resolved to extend the term of the Class of Units for five years to enable the sub-fund to hold the underlying developed townhouses for rental returns and capital appreciation.
+On 28th August 2018, the unitholders of the Livingstone Street Residence Class of Units resolved to extend the term of the Class of Units for five years to enable the sub-fund to hold the underlying developed townhouses for rental returns and capital appreciation.
 As a result, the finished goods inventory was transferred to investment properties on this date.
 Livingstone Street Residences Development Pty Ltd has issued preference shares to assist with funding of the construction of this property.
-These preference shares have priority repayment over ordinary unitholder in the corresponding classes of units of the Consolidated Entity.
-Refer to note 16 for further information.
+These preference shares have priority repayment over ordinary unitholders in the corresponding classes of units of the Consolidated Entity.
+Refer to Note 16 for further information.
 The property has been mortgaged under a third-party external loan.
-Refer to note 15 for further details.
+Refer to Note 15 for further details.